linrongbin16/lin.vim/README.md

 ### File Explorer

-File explorer is supported by [nerdtree](https://github.com/preservim/nerdtree), [lightline](https://github.com/itchyny/lightline.vim) and [vim-buftabline](https://github.com/ap/vim-buftabline).
+File explorer is supported by [nerdtree](https://github.com/preservim/nerdtree), [lightline](https://github.com/itchyny/lightline.vim), [vim-buftabline](https://github.com/ap/vim-buftabline) and [vim-devicons](https://github.com/ryanoasis/vim-devicons).
-They constructs the file/directory explorer on the left(nerdtree), opened buffers on the top(vim-buftabline) and current editing status on the bottom(lightline).
+They constructs the file explorer on the left(nerdtree), pretty icons integrated with file explorer(vim-devicons), opened buffers on the top(vim-buftabline) and current editing status on the bottom(lightline).

 - `ma` 🅽 on the left: create new file/directory.
 - `mc` 🅽 on the left: copy file/directory.